frdevelopers/frdevelopers/README.md

 - 👋 Hi, I’m Farhan Ramzan
-- 👀 I’m interested in deep learning.
+- 🌱 A Full Stack Developer
-- 🌱 I’m currently learning lot of advance web frameworks.
+- 👀 I’m interested in web based deep learning projects.
 - 💞️ I’m looking to collaborate on a HRMS project.
 - 📫 Contact me at farhanramzan@outlook.com